opentdf/backend/README.md

   1. The build context for each individual containerized service _should be restricted to the folder of that service_ - shared dependencies should either live in a shared base image, or be installable via package management.
 1. The [`charts`](./charts) folder contains Helm charts for every individual service, as well as an umbrella [backend](./charts/backend) Helm chart that installs all backend services.
 1. Integration test configs and helper scripts are stored in the [`tests`](./tests) folder.
 Notably, a useful integration test (x86 only) is available by running `tilt ci -f Tiltfile.xtest integration-test` from the repo root.
 1. A simple local stack can be brought up with the latest releases of the images by running `tilt up` from the repo root.
-This simply uses Tilt to install the [backend](./charts/backend) Helm chart and deploy it with locally-built Docker images and Helm charts.
+This simply uses Tilt to install the [backend](./charts/backend) Helm chart and deploy it with locally-built Docker images and Helm charts, rather than pulling tagged and released artifacts.

 ## Local Quick Start and Development